-Once you are done with choosing the right competitors, now it’s time to categorize them, this will help you better to determine how they will relate to your business.
+Now that you are done with choosing the right competitors, it’s time to categorize them.
+This will help you to determine how they can impact your business.
 You can categorize them in the following three groups:

 - Primary Competitors

-These are your direct competitors, offer the same product & service, aim for the same target audience and make earnings from the same way you do.
-For example, Apple is a direct competitor of Samsung in the Smartphone marketplace and Adidas is a direct competitor of Nike in the shoe category.
+These are your direct competitors, offer the same product & service, aim for the same target audience and make earnings the same way you do.
+For example, Apple is a direct competitor of Samsung in the Smartphone marketplace and Adidas is a direct competitor of Nike.

 These are almost the same as direct competitors; they don’t offer the product or service as you do, but they fulfill the need of the same customer base as yours.
 For example, Dominos and McDonalds are indirect competitors they sell pizza and hamburgers respectively, but they both the target the same audience.

-Tertiary competitors are also known as replacement competitors can create an obstacle in the market analysis because of their unpredictability.
+Tertiary competitors are also known as replacement competitors.
+They can create obstacles in the market analysis because of their unpredictability.
 They don’t target the same customer base and sell slightly different product and service as you do.
 They can replace your product with a newer, faster and more productive solution and there’s very little you could do to prevent consumers to prefer those options.

 Describe Their Offering